Smartwatches With Health Metrics – Learn What They Are & Do

 Temperature readings allow your body temperature to be detected by an algorithm and then analyzed to give you the output.

-If you have a condition where monitoring your temperature is essential, if you want to keep an eye on your temperature while sick, take medication, or even track a rise in temperature, then this would be a feature to look for.
+If you have a condition where monitoring your temperature is essential, if you want to keep an eye on your temperature while sick, take medication, or even track a temperature rise, then this would be a feature to look for.

 Blood Oxygen Levels

-Smartwatches use what is known as an SP02 (blood oxygen saturation) sensor to measure your oxygen level.
+Smartwatches use what is known as a SpO2 (blood oxygen saturation) sensor to measure your oxygen level.
 The sensor uses light sensors to detect oxygen levels.
 It then delivers the data to the device’s screen, which will tell you the percentage of oxygen in the blood.

 Oxygen levels can be taken two ways, depending on the watch.
 One is to check manually by placing your finger on the device, and the other is for the smartwatch to periodically check on its own, for instance, during sleep.